Template Basics in Microsoft Word

 Creating a document from a document template - the attached template.

-When you select New under the File menu, you are shown
+In Word 97-2000, when you select New under the File menu, you are shown

 templates from which you can choose.
 There are also Tabs of more available